By the end of this lesson you should be able to:

 For this lesson, you will be downloading all of the spatial and attribute data from two world wide web sites.
 One sponsored by the Cartographic Modeling Lab at the University of Pennsylvania, and the other sponsored by the Pennsylvania Department of Environmental Protection.

-First, we will visit the Philadelphia Neighborhood Information System web site, where we will download three datasets: (1) an outline of the city of Philadelphia, (2) the US Census Tracts for Philadelphia, and (3) several years worth of crime data aggregated to the Census tract level.
+First, we will visit the Philadelphia Neighborhood Information System web site, where we will download three datasets: (1) an outline of the city of Philadelphia, (2) the US Census Tracts for Philadelphia, and (3) several years worth of burglary data aggregated to the Census tract level.

 First we will retrieve the two spatial data layers.